Legendary Bollywood singer Asha Bhosle dies aged 92

 Bhosle recorded more than 12,000 songs in multiple Indian languages over a seven-decade career.

-The two-time Grammy nominee died on Sunday at the Breach Candy Hospital, where she was admitted for “extreme exhaustion” and a chest infection.
+The two-time Grammy nominee died on Sunday at the Breach Candy Hospital, where she had been admitted for “extreme exhaustion” and a chest infection.

 Recommended Storieslist of 2 items